Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 Best Practice:

-Develop a clear checklist of eligible and ineligible costs based on HMRC guidelines.
+Develop a clear checklist of eligible and ineligible costs for your company's projects based on HMRC guidelines.
 Train your finance team and project managers on these distinctions to ensure accurate tracking from the outset of any R&D project.
 This not only reduces the risk of a claim being questioned but also ensures your business is fully compliant and doesn’t face unnecessary scrutiny during an audit.

 5. Ignoring Software Development R&D